 Visiting a new city can be a very fun and exciting experience where you can venture off and do your own thing, but with so many tours on offer providing lots of history and interesting facts, it’s hard to decide which one to choose.
-Explore Scotland’s cities with these great tours – from ghost tours in Edinburgh and Stirling, to photography tours in Dundee, and much more!
+Explore Scotland’s cities with these great tour recommendations – highlights include ghost tours in Edinburgh and Stirling, artwork trails in Dundee, and walking tours in Dunfermline.

 1. Delve into Scotland’s ghoulish past

 What comes to mind when you think of spooky and haunted places?
 Ghosts, dark alleyways, abandoned buildings?
 If all those things are up your street then why not visit and discover Scotland’s dark and historic past by going on a ghost tour?